email2vimalraj/click-sink/README.md

 - Horizontal scaling: set `replicas` in desired state; each replica corresponds to one lease slot persisted in Postgres.
 - Workers attempt to acquire free slots and renew them periodically.
 If a worker dies, leases expire after `lease-ttl`, allowing others to take over.
 - Vertical scaling (multiple members per process) is supported by the worker acquiring more than one slot per pipeline when available.
 Fine-grained limits per worker instance can be added later.

+For a deeper explanation of replicas, slots, leases, scenarios, and the alternative no-leases mode, see `docs/Architecture.md`.

 ## Development